qradar-cafe/QRadarApp-AdvancedDashboardItems/README.md

 # RESTMethod

-This sample app demonstrates how to use an app *REST method* to populate a dashboard item in QRadar.
-The app is simple and uses Flask and Jinja to render a HTML page with a dropdown list of QRadar Ariel database names, retrieved from the QRadar API using QPyLib.
-This list of QRadar Ariel database names visible as a dashboard item.
+This sample app demonstrates how to use an app *REST method* to populate a pulse dashboard in QRadar.

 ## Running this app